kragen/derctuo/markdown/sentential-database.md

 sometimes you do need nesting in order to be able to correctly reason about complicated propositions, especially without existentials.

-A really simple approach, which doesn't go far, is to allow variables to match arbitrary sequences of words instead of single words:
+A really simple approach, which doesn’t go far, is to allow variables to match arbitrary sequences of words instead of single words:

     Bob Smith is a person